Scottish Episcopal Church History

 2017 In November the Scottish Bishops announce that Scotland will have a woman Bishop, fourteen years after it first became possible.
 Because of a second failure by the Preparatory Committee to find the minimum number of three candidates it is willing to present to the Diocesan Electoral Synod, the Bishops have the right of appointment and chose Canon Anne Dyer, Rector of Haddington, as Bishop of Aberdeen and Orkney.

 2017 In December the Archbishop in Jerusalem, Suheil Dawani, calls for peace amid "turmoil and confusion" after President Trump recognises Jerusalem as the capital of Israel.
-East Jerusalem is territory occupied by the Israelis since the 1967 June War and the Palestinians have long insisted that Jerusalem will be the capital of a Palestinian State.
+The Old City and East Jerusalem is territory occupied by the Israelis since the 1967 War and the Palestinians have long insisted that Jerusalem will be the capital of a Palestinian State.

 2018 In January a book, Fire and Fury - Inside the Trump White House, by Michael Wolff is published, chronicling the President's first year in office, and includes the assertion that he is not sufficiently mentally stable to hold office.
-The President replies on Twitter saying he is a genius.
+The President replies on Twitter claiming that he is in fact a genius.

 2018 In June the General Synod meets in Edinburgh.
 It is a much quieter meeting than those of the previous two years (at which same sex marriage in Church was discussed and finally agreed).

-2018 In July Saint Thomas', a large congregation in the affluent Edinburgh district of Corstorphine- - votes to leave the Episcopal Church over the General Synod's decision in 2017 to allow same sex marriages in the Church's congregations.
+2018 In July Saint Thomas', a large congregation in the affluent Edinburgh district of Corstorphine, votes to leave the Scottish Episcopal Church over the General Synod's decision in 2017 to allow same sex marriages in the Church's congregations

 2018 In September the Moscow Patriarchate of the Orthodox Church breaks from that of Constantinople in Istanbul over the latter's recognition of a Patriarchate of the Ukraine, independent of Moscow.